sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/metrics.md

 One of the primary benefits of using Sourcegraph's builtin Prometheus and Grafana monitoring is that you get builtin dashboards and alerting thresholds out-of-the-box, and as Sourcegraph's internals change with each update you can rest assured that the metrics and information you are monitoring is up-to-date.

-Most commonly [Sourcegraph's monitoring is configured to send alerts to your own PagerDuty, Slack, email, etc.](alerting.md) or, when that is not acceptable, using [the HTTP API to query which alerts are firing in Sourcegraph](alerting_custom_consumption.md) in order to pipe that information into your own monitoring platform.
+Most commonly [Sourcegraph's monitoring is configured to send alerts to your own PagerDuty, Slack, email, etc.](alerting.md).
+Less common approaches include:

+- Using [the HTTP API to query which alerts are firing in Sourcegraph](alerting_custom_consumption.md) in order to pipe that information into your own monitoring platform.
+- Using [Prometheus federation](https://prometheus.io/docs/prometheus/latest/federation/) to pull in Sourcegraph's metrics into your own Prometheus instance, which includes our [high-level alerting metrics](metrics_guide.md) which we define via baked-in Prometheus rules.